thecoder08/coyote/README.md

 ## Non-built-in functions
 Non built-in functions can be any kind of ELF/Mach-O label in the `.text` section/segment.
 For instance, in assembly, it can be any subroutine.
 It can also be any C function.
 ## Installation
-Download the latest release from the Releases page for your platform, and put the executable in the $PATH.
+Download the latest release from the Releases page for your platform, make executable on MacOS and Linux, and put the executable in the $PATH.
 ## How to use
 To compile a Coyote source code file into an object, use the `coyote` command.
 Doing so requires the Netwide Assembler (NASM).
 Use the following command line syntax:
 ```